rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2014-11-12-stealing-history-with-CSS-binary-trees.md

 tldr: "Some shady CSS tricks form like Voltron to discover your darkest secrets."
 ---

+**UPDATE 2015-01-21**: _Since writing this post, Chrome and FF have changed their alpha-blending functions.
+Demos likely won't work anymore.
+This is good news!!_

 History-sniffing attacks let front-end code peek at other sites you've visited.
 They can be used to target ads, steal information, or discern your identity.
 Creepy.

 Historically, one of the most popular history-sniffing techniques was to style <code class="language-css">:visited</code> links using CSS and check their color with JavaScript.
 Major browsers started implementing [privacy changes][FF security] to address this attack in 2010.[^1] As a result, JavaScript's <code class="language-javascript">getComputedStyle</code> now returns unvisited styles for visited sites.